CSML-IIT-UCL/GMFbandits/README.md

 Adjust the parameters defined in the body of the function `main()` to change the number of rounds and other things.
 See the content of the above files for more details.

-_Note that Due to inefficient preprocessing, US Census Experiments use a lot of ram to process the data, try to lower the `density` and the `n_samples_per_group` parameters if peprocessing crashes._
+_Note that due to inefficient preprocessing, US Census Experiments use a lot of ram to process the data, try to lower the `density` and the `n_samples_per_group` parameters if peprocessing crashes._

 ## Code structure